PostgreSQL vs Oracle: The Battle of the Titans

 Did You Know?

 The PostgreSQL license is a liberal open source license.
-You are free to use, modify and distribute Postgres in any form.
+You are free to use, modify and distribute PostgreSQL in any form.

 This system’s functionality can be extended by users by modifying existing features, adding new features and distributed freely.
 It runs on major platforms such as UNIX, MacOS, Windows, and Linux etc., while supporting programming interfaces for languages such as C/C++, Java, Python, Perl, and open database connectivity.

-Large organizations that choose to implement Postgres can also opt for paid support professionals, whose services tend to be cheaper than their Oracle counterparts.
+Large organizations that choose to implement PostgreSQL can also opt for paid support professionals, whose services tend to be cheaper than their Oracle counterparts.

 - Functionality – Oracle